-For help and guidance with careers or transfer to college post 16, at this time parents can contact our careers advisor Mrs C Slack on 0161 5497300 email: enquires@priestnallschool.org.uk or our Laurus Trust Careers Advisor Angela Dave.
+For help and guidance with careers or transfer to college post 16, at this time parents can contact our careers advisor Mrs C Slack on 0161 5497300 email: enquires@priestnallschool.org.uk

-Click here to return to the front page ------

-Inclusion & Accessibility

-How will my child or young person be included in activities outside the classroom, including trips?
-(IRR)

-We ensure that all students are able to attend enrichment opportunities such as after school clubs and school trips wherever possible.
-We work creatively and flexibly to make the relevant adaptations to enable students with SEND to attend.
-This may mean that an additional Learning Support Assistant is provided, alternative travel is arranged and additional risk assessment procedures are in place where necessary.
+Click here to return to the front page Inclusion & Accessibility How will my child or young person be included in activities outside the classroom, including trips?
+(IRR) flexibly to make the r udents are able to attend enrichment opportunities such as after school clubs and school trips wherever possible.
+We work creatively and elevant adaptations to enable students with SEND to attend.
+This may mean that an additional Learning Support Assistant is provided, rranged and additional risk assessment procedures are in place where necessary.
+Is the building fully w e building fully wheelchair accessible?
+Details (if required) There are several rooms in the geography, languages and science blocks which are second floor with no lift access.
+Are accessible changi ole changing and toilet facilities available Details (if required) There is a hygiene room and accessible toilets.
+Do you have parking you have parking areas for pick up and drop offs? 🗹 Details (if required) There are accessible parking bays in the main carpark at reception.
+Do you have accessib le parking spaces for students (post-16 settings) 🔽 Details (if required) N/A

---- Click here to return to the front page -----
+-- Click here to return to the front page --